 Deer Creek Drainage Basin Authority has had a number of problems with the Rich Hill Pump Station equipment in recent years, particularly the electrical equipment and the discharge isolating valves on the pumps.

-The Authority has authorized a major upgrade of the electrical controls and speed controls.
+The Authority authorized a major upgrade of the electrical controls and speed controls.
 The discharge isolating valves on the pumps have been replaced completely.
 Plans and specifications for the electrical upgrade and pump capacity, along with the replacement of approximately 2,500 l.f. of force main, were completed.
 Bids for the force main work were taken in 1999.
 Construction was completed in 2000.
 The pump station performance with the new force main upsizing and use of 24” PVC pipe has improved pump station performance.
 In 2002, bids were taken for the equipment upgrade including pumps, drives and emergency generator.
 The Authority has also procured approximately 1.4 acres of land adjacent to the pump station to allow for the pump station expansion.

 In 2000, a new pump station joining the Deer Run Golf Course was constructed.
 This station will also open up the area around Monier Road and Dawson Run for service.

 Indiana Township requested a feasibility study of the Rawlins Run area and the Bruno Drive area.
 Design of Bruno Drive in 2001, though completed, has not led to construction.
 The Township is still debating the project benefits.
 The Rawlins Run project has been combined with a West Deer project in the Bakerstown Culmerville area.
 Both townships indicated, by Board action, their interest in having these projects proceed during this year.
-Deer Creek Drainage Basin Authority started an application process with the United States Government Rural Utilities Service (RUS) to obtain loan and grant funding on this project.
+Deer Creek Drainage Basin Authority began the application process with the United States Government Rural Utilities Service (RUS) to obtain loan and grant funding on this project.

-Deer Creek Drainage Basin Authority has approved construction of a parallel interceptor along Deer Creek in an area below Richland Township tie-ins.
+Deer Creek Drainage Basin Authority approved construction of a parallel interceptor along Deer Creek in an area below Richland Township tie-ins.
 This area has a 12” line receiving flow from two 18” connections.
 Some manhole backup has been noted through the years.
 The parallel interceptor corrected this situation.
 Work was completed on this project in the fall of 2002.

 Through the extension of lines by developers, the Authority was able to eliminate the use of a pump station for conveying sewage from the Grouse Run Plan.
 This pump station, which is approximately 18 years old, was abandoned and removed.